Simplesense-A11y/Client-Example/audits/1_Test-About-Page/contact-form/1-4-1__a Color used as the only means to convey information or distinguish elements.md

 <!-- Textual description of affected element's or component's location, state, etc. and screenshots-->

+All input fields when in error

 ### Element Selector

 <!-- CSS or JS selector -->

+`#fname`

 ### Steps to Reproduce

 <!-- Steps required to reproduce the bug -->

+Submit the form with empty input values

 ---